sundarj/soft/README.md

 ### soft [![Build Status](https://travis-ci.org/sundarj/soft.svg?branch=rewrite)](https://travis-ci.org/sundarj/soft)
-unobtrusive html-esque templating engine
+unobtrusive html-esque templating engine (under development)

 #### about

-Soft is an extensible templating engine that aims to be as close to plain HTML as possible.
+soft is an extensible templating engine that aims to be as close to plain HTML as possible.
 Using a few elements and some attributes (and no curly-braces), it aims to be simple and expressive.

 #### syntax

-Soft uses three basic types of expression: elements, attributes, and entities which can be plugged in to an existing HTML document with minimal visual change, and follow the same syntax.
+it uses three basic types of expression: elements, attributes, and entities which can be plugged in to an existing html document with minimal visual change, and which follow the same syntax as html (ish).

 #### elements